FlaminWrap/budibase-signature-component/README.md

 * Clear Signature Dialog Modal Body Text - The text to display on the dialog prompt when then clear signature button is pressed e.g. This will clear the current signature, do you want to contiune?
 * Clear Signature Dialog Modal Action Button Text - The text to display on the action button on the modal e.g. Erase, OK
 * Show Clear Signature Button Icon - Show the eraser icon on the clear signature button
+* Validation - Make sure a signature is provided
+* Signature X line - Make it clear where someone needs to sign

 ## How to display a saved siganture